-I am currently a PhD candidate (ABD) at the Department of Economics, The New School for Social Research, and a student fellow at the Robert L. Heilbroner Center for Capitalism Studies.
+I am an economist, currently a PhD candidate (ABD) at the Department of Economics, The New School for Social Research, and also a student fellow at the Robert L. Heilbroner Center for Capitalism Studies.

 My fields of intellectual interest are monetary macroeconomics, institutionalism, methodology and philosophy of economics, interdisciplinary approaches to the study of capitalism, and history of economic thought.
 I am especially interested in the theory and history of central banking.